DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Feature-Line-Integration.md

 # Feature Line Integration

 Grading Pro allows you to integrate existing feature lines as objects in your section definitions, providing greater control and flexibility in grading design.
-This feature enables you to incorporate complex geometry from existing objects into your grading sections.

 ## Overview

-Feature line integration enables you to use existing feature lines, platforms, or other geometric objects as part of your section definitions.
-This powerful capability allows you to maintain exact geometry from existing designs while incorporating them into new grading scenarios.
+Feature line integration enables you to:
+- Use existing feature lines, platforms, or other geometric objects as part of your section definitions
+- Maintain exact geometry from existing designs while incorporating them into new grading scenarios
+- Achieve precise control over complex geometric forms
+- Ensure design consistency with existing elements

+> **GIF Placeholder:** Show overview of feature line integration capabilities

+## Integration Process

-## Adding Feature Lines to Sections
+### Adding Feature Lines to Sections

-### Step-by-Step Process
+Step-by-step integration process:

-1. **Access Section Configuration**
-   - Navigate to the "Section Configuration" tab
+1. **Access Section Configuration** - Navigate to the "Section Configuration" tab
-   - Create a new section or select an existing one

-2. **Add Object Feature Lines**
-   - Click the "Object Feature Lines" button in the section configuration
+2. **Add Object Feature Lines** - Click the "Object Feature Lines" button
-   - The interface will switch to AutoCAD for object selection

-3. **Select Feature Lines**
-   - Select the feature lines or objects you want to integrate
+3. **Select Feature Lines** - Select the feature lines or objects to integrate
-   - You can select multiple objects simultaneously
-   - Press Enter to confirm your selection

-4. **Define Origin Point**
-   - The application will prompt for an origin point
-   - This point defines where the feature line connects to the section
+4. **Define Origin Point** - Specify where the feature line connects to the section
-   - Choose from available points (midpoint, endpoint, etc.)

-5. **Set Orientation**
-   - Select an endpoint to define the rotation/orientation of the object
+5. **Set Orientation** - Define rotation and placement of the object

-   - This determines how the feature line is positioned relative to the section
-   - Adjust offset if needed for precise placement
+> **GIF Placeholder:** Demonstrate complete integration process

 ### Origin Point Selection

-The origin point is critical for proper feature line integration:
+Critical for proper feature line integration:

 - **Midpoint** - Connect at the middle of the feature line
 - **Endpoint** - Connect at one end of the feature line
 - **Custom Point** - Select any point along the feature line
-- **Impact on Placement** - Origin point determines where the object connects to the section
+- **Impact on Placement** - Origin point determines connection location

+> **GIF Placeholder:** Show origin point selection options

 ### Orientation Control